Indian martial arts: Mace-fighting (Gadayuddha)

-Gada (mace) is the weapon of God Hanuman in Ramayana.
-Lord Vishnu also carries a gada named Kaumodaki in one of his four hands.
+Gada (mace) is the weapon of Hanuman in the Ramayana.
+Vishnu also carries a gada named Kaumodaki in one of his four hands.
 In the Mahabharata epic, the fighters Bhima, Duryodhana, Jarasandha and Balarama were said to be masters of the gada.
 In the mace combat, Bhima wins the final battle against Duryodhana by hitting his inner thigh.
 Such an attack below the waist was said to be against the etiquette of mace duels, implying a degree of commonality to this type of fighting.
 It was and still is used as training equipment by wrestlers.
 The traditional gada (mace) was essentially a wooden or steel sphere mounted on a handle and with a single spike at the top.
 An alternative mace-head was the lotus-shaped padam.
 According to the Agni Purana, the gada can be handled in twenty different ways.
 Due to its weight, the gada is said to be best suited to fighters with a large build or great strength.
 The Mughal club or mace, known as a gurj or gargaj, had a head consisting of 8–10 petal-shaped blades.
 Fitted with basket-hilt, a spherical pommel, and a spiked top, this type of club was designed for beating down armour-clad opponents.
 Alternatively, some gurj had a spiked top and a hand-guard.